davidjbradshaw/eslint-config-adjunct/README.md

 ### Switch-Case

-Adds the `fallthrough: 'never'` option to the the `newlint-between-switch-case` rule.
+Adds the `fallthrough: 'never'` option to the the `newline-between-switch-case` rule.

 ```js
 // Good